sylvain-galoustoff/supergalactic/README.md

 # SUPERGALACTIC UI KIT

-Ce package propose une série d'élements d'interface pour le web, sous la forme de composants React.
+This package offers a series of web interface elements in the form of React components.

 ## Documentation

-Executez la commande `npm run storybook` pour afficher la documentation de chaque composant.
+Run the command `npm run storybook` to view the documentation for each component.